pantor/ruckig/README.md

 ## Tests and Numerical Stability

 The current test suite validates over 1.008.000 (random) trajectories.
-The numerical exactness is tested for the position, velocity, acceleration, and time target to be within `1e-8`, for the velocity and acceleration limit to be withing `1e-9`, and for the jerk limit to be within a numerical error of `1e-12`.
+The numerical exactness is tested for the final position and final velocity to be within `1e-8`, for the velocity and acceleration limit to be withing `1e-9`, and for the final acceleration as well as jerk limit to be within a numerical error of `1e-12`.
 Ruckig presumes that the input values are within 5 orders of magnitude and that `jMax > 5e-2`.
 Note that Ruckig will also output values outside of this range, there is however no guarantee for correctness.
+The maximal supported trajectory duration is `1e12`.

 ## Development